RomainCtl/RecoFinement/docs/developers/database.md

 ## Schema

-### User - Content realtionship
+### User - Content relationship

-All content is linked with user by `meta_user_X` table, it will define all metadata between a content and the user:
+All content is linked with users by `meta_user_X` table, it will define all metadata between a content and the user:

 Example: